Goonellabah

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Goonellabah has a median taxpayer income of $46,242 and an average income of $59,190 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average, contrasting with Regional NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $50,339 (median) and $64,434 (average).
-According to Census 2021 income data, household, family, and personal incomes in Goonellabah rank modestly, between the 21st and 29th percentiles.
-Income analysis shows that 31.4% of individuals in Goonellabah earn between $1,500 - 2,999 annually, reflecting a pattern seen in the broader area where 29.9% similarly fall into this income range.
+The suburb of Goonellabah had a median taxpayer income of $46,242 and an average income of $59,190 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+These figures are below the national averages for median and average incomes, which were $52,390 and $65,215 respectively during the same period.
+By March 2026, based on a Wage Price Index growth of 10.32% since financial year 2023, estimated incomes would be approximately $51,014 (median) and $65,298 (average).
+The Census 2021 income data shows that household, family, and personal incomes in Goonellabah all rank modestly, between the 21st and 29th percentiles.
+Income analysis reveals that 31.4% of individuals in Goonellabah earn within the $1,500 - 2,999 range (4,352 individuals), which is similar to the broader area where 29.9% fall into this income band.
 Housing affordability pressures are severe in Goonellabah, with only 83.7% of income remaining after housing costs, ranking at the 21st percentile.

 Frequently Asked Questions - Income